 A: The form of residency report is not limited to only exhibition project.
 Possible options are to be discussed at the site and may be subject to change as the case may be.

 *If you have any further questions, do not hesitate to send them to firstname.lastname@example.org

 ZARYA A-i-R OPEN CALLS

 The 7th open call for ZARYA Artist-in-Residence for 2020 is successfully finished.
-Thanks to all the participants.
-Final results will be announced before the end of September.
+Thanks to all the participants!
+You can see the final results here.
 The next open call will be announced in the summer of 2020.

 Russian-Asian exchange research program for Russian interdisciplinary researchers in Asia.
 The program “Contact Zones: the Far East” is implemented in partnership with Asian institutions..

 The program is designed to further encourage the research and self-identification of the Far East region with its unique geographical and historical features, the development of cultural exchange and cooperation between Russia and the Far East countries.

 Connecting Points is a program that aims at strengthening the collegial and curatorial activity in artistic and cultural realm in/within Finland and Russia.
 The program is currently coordinated and curated by artist-curators Miina Hujala and Arttu Merimaa who run a display window space called Alkovi in Helsinki.